What is a Blepharoplasty?

-Your plastic surgeon will want to know if you have allergies, especially if they affect your eyes.
+Dr. Barrera will want to know if you have allergies, especially if they affect your eyes.
 He or she may ask whether you have ever tried and were unable to wear contact lenses.

 It will be necessary for Dr. Barrera to know if you were ever told by an ophthalmologist that you have a condition called “dry eye” or if you have any other problems with your eyes.